ResourcesBlogBuilding Great Products With a Highly Skilled PM Team – Secrets from a Product Leader

 Measuring Product Management Skills

-To measure how strong a product manager is at each of these 15 skills, 280 Group developed a free assessment tool, which you can find here.
+To measure how strong a product manager is at each of these 15 skills, Productside developed a free assessment tool, which you can find here.
 The Assessment tool will ask questions to gauge strengths and weaknesses in each skill set, and then produces an individual report that explains how the product manager measures up in each skill set, and how he or she compares to the averages established by our Product Management Skills – Benchmark Report, based on the responses from over 1,650 product managers across the globe.

 Growing Product Management Skills